Azure-Samples/MipSDK-File-Cpp-Basic/README.md

 - cpp
 - python
 products:
+- m365
-- azure
+- office-365
 description: "This sample application illustrates using the MIP File API to list labels, apply a label, then read the label.
 All SDK actions are implemented in action.cpp."
-urlFragment: mipsdk-fileapi-cpp-sample-basic
+urlFragment: MipSDK-File-Cpp-Basic
 ---

-# MipSdk-FileApi-Cpp-Sample-Basic
+# MipSDK-File-Cpp-Basic

 This sample illustrates basic SDK functionality where it: